 Multiple layers of safety features are incorporated into the design of the radioisotope power systems (or RPS) used by NASA.
-RPS are designed and tested to contain their nuclear fuel during all normal operating conditions and in a wide range of postulated accident scenarios.
-Testing has demonstrated that they can indeed withstand severe conditions associated with a wide spectrum of credible accidents.
+RPS are designed and tested to contain their nuclear fuel during normal operating conditions and in a range of potential accident conditions.
 (Read more about the design of the General Purpose Heat Source.)

-The United States has flown 27 missions with radioisotope power systems and one reactor system over the past five decades, and U.S. RPS have had an outstanding safety and reliability record.
+The United States has flown 27 missions with RPS and one reactor system over the past five decades.
+RPS have had an outstanding safety and reliability record.
 They have never caused a spacecraft failure, and over 50 years of effort have been invested in their engineering, safety, analysis, and testing.

 Previous Launch Accidents Involving an RPS

 Photo showing the Nimbus B-1 spacecraft's power source on the seafloor where its fuel was recovered intact, as designed, and reused on NASA's Nimbus III spacecraft.

 Three missions using radioisotope power systems have been subject to mechanical failures or human errors unrelated to the power system that resulted in early aborts of the mission.
 In each instance, the radioisotope power system performed precisely as it was designed to do.

 - The April 1964 launch of the Transit 5-BN-3 navigational satellite was aborted during its ascent to orbit.
 Its Radioisotope Thermoelectic Generator (RTG) burned up upon reentry, as intended by its design, and dispersed its plutonium fuel in the upper atmosphere.